DatDraggy/coinhive-teamspeak/README.md

 I will try to assist you as good as I can in the [issues tab](https://github.com/DatDraggy/coinhive-teamspeak/issues) if you need any help.

 Please don't forget to mention your webserver version (apache, nginx, etc) and when you downloaded the script.
-That makes it a little easier
+That makes it a little easier.

 If errors occur, they will (hopefully) show in the browsers console.
+If you or me can't find the error, please enable "display_errors" by putting `display_errors = on` at the bottom of your php.ini file.

 #### Donations
 ```